Zeigren/healthchecks_docker/README.md

 ## Usage

-Use [Docker Compose](https://docs.docker.com/compose/) or [Docker Swarm](https://docs.docker.com/engine/swarm/) to deploy Healthchecks.
-Templates included for using NGINX or Traefik for SSL termination.
+Use [Docker Compose](https://docs.docker.com/compose/) or [Docker Swarm](https://docs.docker.com/engine/swarm/) to deploy.
+There are examples for using NGINX or Traefik for SSL termination, or don't use SSL at all.

 ## Links